Our Preserves

 Yonder Prairie, Woodstock

-Prior to the purchase of this land, it was deemed the highest quality unprotected natural area in the county.
-Walking through this site you’ll pass by pockets of remnant wet prairie- areas that rarely have standing water but the soil is saturated and moist most of the year.
-The adjacent oak savannas and woodlands are transforming from a wall of buckthorn into native habitat for our birds, mammals and pollinators.
+Yonder Prairie Nature Preserve is a 70-acre wet prairie, sedge meadow and oak savanna complex.
+Prior to the purchase of this land in 2008, it was deemed the highest quality unprotected natural area in the county.
+Walking through this site, you’ll pass by pockets of remnant wet prairie – areas that rarely have standing water, but the soil is saturated and moist most of the year.
+The adjacent oak savannas and woodlands have been transformed from buckthorn thickets into native habitat for birds, mammals and pollinators.
+One-quarter of the dragonfly species in Illinois are found here.